ThomasSanson/the-devsecops-plugin/README.md

 ### Project Customization

-The plugin is designed to be easily customizable for specific project needs.
+The toolbox is designed to be easily customizable for specific project needs.
 Each project can define its own tasks in `project/Taskfile.yml` following the same lifecycle stages:

 ```yaml
 # project/Taskfile.yml